chocolatey/docs/input/en-us/central-management/setup/client.md

 ### Step 2: Update Configuration

-At a minimum you need the following items set to be able to have a Chocolatey Agent be "opted-in" for both checking into Central Management and Deployments:
+At a minimum you need the following items set to be able to have a Chocolatey Agent be "opted-in" for both checking into Chocolatey Central Management and Deployments:

 ```powershell
 choco config set --name CentralManagementServiceUrl --value https://<FQDN_CCM_SERVICE>:24020/ChocolateyManagementService